-I get mom jeans now.
+I get what mom jeans are now.
 I really do.
 I never understood what they meant or how they came into being but I get it now.

-I understand it because my personal style has changed since becoming a mom.
-It started to change during pregnancy when my body was literally taking a different form and I had to buy clothes that matched my new shape.
+I understand it because my personal style has changed after pushing that six pound baby out of me—for all of 10 minutes (I’m very proud of those 10 minutes).
+It started to change during pregnancy as my body took on a new form.
+I had to learn about shopping in the maternity section (there are half decent options), sifting through clothes that matched my new shape.

 I lost interest in clothing and became more introspective— as many pregnant women do.